MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Admin**
  - ✅✅ Get ldos with _id in the directors page (work on the backend)
  - Admin, captain and director can change ranking of players, drag and drop feature
+ - Need to work with ranking to make it smooth
  - Admin can import rosters and click a button for any or one of them to be a captain/
  - ✅✅ User role 1) admin 2) League Director 3) Captain
     - Admins are I, Alex, and Keleb